Our incredible series

 Force

 Xela’s new design allows the same initial forces as other gas springs while starting from lower loading pressures.
-This makes it possible, when necessary and via specific adjustments, to increase the value of the initial pressure (thus the initial force) by as much as 50% and to contain the radial dimensions.
+This provides the possibility, when necessary and with appropriate measures, to increase the initial pressure (and thus the initial force) by up to 50% while keeping the radial dimensions under control.

 Durability